LBGC-CFB/SpliceLauncher/README.md

 ### Download the reference files <a id="8"></a>

-The download reference files are the genome (Fasta) and its annotation file (GFF3):
+The reference files are the genome (Fasta) and the corresponding annotation file (GFF3):

 1. Reference genome in fasta format
-2. The annotations in GFF v3 format
+2. The annotation file in GFF v3 format

 Steps:
 1. Download Fasta genome: from [RefSeq](https://www.ncbi.nlm.nih.gov/refseq/) FTP server or from [Gencode](https://www.gencodegenes.org/ "tittle").

-For human hg19 genome file from RefSeq:
+For example, human hg19 genome file from RefSeq:
     ```Bash
     #the ftp URL depends on your assembly genome choice
     wget ftp://ftp.ncbi.nlm.nih.gov/refseq/H_sapiens/annotation/GRCh37_latest/refseq_identifiers/GRCh37_latest_genomic.fna.gz